Party in the Pantry!

 The ultimate pantry design and organizational system that is best for you will depend on a number of factors, including: the size and shape of the available space; the types and quantity of items to be stored; ergonomic factors like your height; as well as budget considerations.
 The constant in every pantry organization project, however, is the need to maximize storage space in a way that provides easy access and high visibility of all inventory.
 Follow these guidelines, and you'll be on your way to having a more efficient food/pantry storage system.

 Closet Works is Chicagolands' largest and most experienced provider of custom storage solutions.
 Since 1987, we have been helping homeowners by creating custom closets, pantries, bookcases and more to help create a better, less stessful lifestyle.
-Great ideas to "Organize Your Life" and examples of our custom pantries and pantry organization accessories can be found throughout our webite.
+Great ideas to "Organize Your Life" and examples of our custom pantries and pantry organization accessories can be found throughout our website.
 For more information on Closet Works call toll-free at 800-4-CLOSET (800-425-6738).